barafael/Blink-Like-A-Pro/README.md

 A blinking LED is the "hello world" of embedded systems, as it is implemented without much effort.
 But beyond the basic blocking blinky, modern microcontrollers offer a dizzying variety of peripherals like timers and DMA controllers.
-These peripherals allow us to overengineer our "blinky"!
+These peripherals allow us to overengineer our "blinky" beyond necessity!

 Along the way, we will learn how to utilize the advanced asynchronous capabilities of modern ARM MCUs.
 This will allow us to capture data from sensors or communication peripherals while reducing (or even avoiding) interrupt and FIFO usage.
 For modern applications with power or performance constraints, these techniques are paramount.